Human Fly (character): Richard Deacon

 Human Fly is freed from prison and his powers restored by untold means.
 He subsequently battles Moon Knight, leaving the hero temporarily paralyzed, and again seeks revenge against Jameson and Spider-Man.
-Partnered with the Black Cat, Spider-Man once more defeats the Fly.

 Over time, Deacon's mutation increases.
-After escaping from a mental institution, Deacon is killed by a Scourge of the Underworld (who was disguised as a garbage man) while trying to take revenge on Spider-Man.
+After escaping from a mental institution, Deacon is killed by the Scourge of the Underworld while trying to take revenge on Spider-Man.